 The Ph.D. in Agricultural Economics is a premier program, and produces leaders that find success in academia, government, and leading industry positions.

 The program offers rigorous training in economics and quantitative methods, with a strong emphasis in applied economics applications.
-Students choose between two major field areas:
+Students choose between three major field areas:

 - Markets and Information Economics